© Mapbox · © OpenStreetMap contributors · Boundary data © Historic England (NHLE)

 Bowl barrow and a saucer barrow 200m north of Rockley Plantation is a scheduled monument protected by Historic England under reference 1012197.
 View the official record →

-Bowl barrow and a saucer barrow 200m north of Rockley Plantation is a Neolithic or Bronze Age funerary monument located in Wiltshire.
+Bowl barrow and a saucer barrow 200m north of Rockley Plantation is a Neolithic and Bronze Age funerary monument located in Wiltshire.
 It is designated a Scheduled Ancient Monument by Historic England (NHLE) under reference 1012197.

 Bowl barrow and a saucer barrow 200m north of Rockley Plantation is a Scheduled Ancient Monument, legally protected by Historic England (NHLE) — the body responsible for designating and safeguarding heritage sites in England.
 The official designation reference is 1012197.